dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

       largeResponse: 10s
 ```

-If you don't specify a timeout value, the policy will not enforce a time and will default to whatever you set up per the request client.
+If you don't specify a timeout value, the policy does not enforce a time and defaults to whatever you set up per the request client.

 ## Retries